mennamohsensaad/Robotic-Body/Report.md

 ### implementations

 ###  1-for Full Body
-  it consists of : head , trunk , 2arms , 2leges , 2foots and fingers.
+  It consists of : head , trunk , 2arms , 2leges , 2foots and fingers.
   Each of all just a cube so,first i draw the trunk and head above it  and localized them,then i put each one of them in a seperated matrix started with push and ends with pop.

 for example :